MahmoudDawood/learnings/KodeKloud/CKA Certification Course – Certified Kubernetes Administrator.md

 - Limitations: Cannot use OR or NOT

 #### Node Affinity
-Prevent pods to be placed on random nodes
+Prevent pods to be placed on random nodes *allowing operators on node selectors*
 - Types
   - Available
     -  requiredDuringSchedulingIgnoredDuringExecution